2006 Palestinian legislative election: Atmosphere

 An 84-delegate international observer delegation monitored the elections.
 It judged the elections to have been peaceful and well-administered.
 Twenty-seven members of the European parliament were included.
 Edward McMillan-Scott, the British Conservative head of the European Parliament's monitoring team described the polls as "extremely professional, in line with international standards, free, transparent and without violence".
 His colleague, Italian Communist MEP Luisa Morgantini said there was "a very professional attitude, competence and respect for the rules."
 All polling stations closed on time (7 p.m.) except for East Jerusalem, where voting was extended by the permitted two extra hours.
 Hamas protested this extension, claiming it only served Fatah; the Central Elections Committee stated that voting hours were "extended upon the approval of the Israeli authorities due to lengthy queues as a result of obstructions by post office workers."

 The militant Islamist group Islamic Jihad called on Palestinians to boycott the election.

+R. Michael Alvarez argued that "despite all the progress, however, the voting process was plagued by a series of manipulations.
+Violations were committed by both major political parties, namely Fatah and Hamas.
+Although, the observers reported, Hamas had an advantage in mobilizing Palestinian facilities for its own political purposes."
+Violating the code of conduct, Hamas was able to use its militias and networks for propaganda and intimidation purposes, as well as heavily utilizing mosques for that purpose.
+A national monitoring committee set up by the Arab Thought Forum recorded reports of 242 violations in total throughout the election.
+The Canadian International Development Agency reported that international observers were concerned "about the threat that widespread possession of arms poses to the future of the democratic electoral process."
+The threat of violence affected the conduct of the election, culminating in a few violent confrontations and undermining the independence of the Central Election Commission.
+The election also coincided with the period of intensified conflict with Israel - Palestinian armed groups fired hundreds of Qassam rockets into Israel between late 2005 and mid-2006, while Israel attacked Palestinian territory with 8000 artillery shells.
+In summer of 2006, Hamas captured an Israeli soldier, further escalating the conflict.